Symmetry-protected phases in a 1D active solid with mechanochemical feedback

-\paragraph*{Single cell model:} A single cell, in the absence of any MCC, is described by the following equations: \begin{geqn} \del_t M = a -(b+1)M + cM^2E \\ \del_t E = bM - cM^2E - DE\\ \tau_D\del_t D = -(D-D_0) \end{geqn} Here, $a,b,c$ are the parameters of the canonical Brusselator~\cite{epstein1998introduction,strogatz2024nonlinear} and $E$ and $M$ are the oscillating species, which are analogous to ERK and its regulator protein MEK~\cite{kholodenko2010signalling}.
-Because the level of ERK is strongly correlated with the cellular actin level~\cite{logue2015erk,de2022interplay}, in our model, the concentration of $E$ serves as a proxy for the cellular actin level. $D$ is a degrader of $E$.
-We have added the associated term based on the experimental observation that ERK is regularly degraded by some regulator proteins~\cite{moreno_competition_2019,shankaran_rapid_2009}.
+\paragraph*{Single cell model:} A single cell, in the absence of any MCC, is described by the following equations: \begin{geqn} \del_t M = a -(b+1)M + cM^2E \\ \del_t E = bM - cM^2E - DE\\ \tau_D\del_t D = -(D-D_0) \end{geqn} Here, $a,b,c$ are the parameters of the canonical Brusselator~\cite{epstein1998introduction,strogatz2024nonlinear} and $E$ and $M$ are the oscillating species, which represent ERK and its upstream regulators, respectively~\cite{kholodenko2010signalling}.
+Because the level of ERK is strongly correlated with the cellular actin level~\cite{logue2015erk,de2022interplay,muthukrishnan2025glassy}, the concentration of $E$ serves as a proxy for the cellular actin level in our model. $D$ is a degrader of $E$, which we have added based on the experimental observation that ERK is degraded by various regulator proteins~\cite{moreno_competition_2019,shankaran_rapid_2009}.
 We assume that in the absence of any stimulus, its level is maintained at the homeostatic value $D_0$ with a characteristic recovery time $\tau_D$.
 The generic criterion for Hopf bifurcation in the presence of $D$ is complicated and not useful.
 However, some specific cases are of importance.
 Without $D$, this system undergoes a Hopf bifurcation to an oscillatory state when $b > 1 + a^2c$~\cite{epstein1998introduction}.
-Because ERK oscillation is widely observed in isolated cells, we choose $b = 3$, and $a = c = 1$ to ensure an oscillatory steady state.
-In the presence of $D$, when $\tau_D \rightarrow 0$, the Hopf bifurcation happens for $D_0 \lessapprox 0.11$ (Fig.~\ref{fig:0D}B).
+Because ERK oscillation is widely observed in isolated cells~\cite{muthukrishnan2025glassy}, we choose $b = 3$, and $a = c = 1$ to ensure an oscillatory steady state.
+In the presence of $D$, when $\tau_D \rightarrow 0$, the Hopf bifurcation happens at $D_0 = D_c \approx 0.111422$ (Fig.~\ref{fig:0D}C).
 Here, we use $D_0 = 0.1$ for all our simulations to ensure that a single cell stays close to the bifurcation point~\cite{mora2011biological,munoz2018colloquium}.
-The corresponding limit cycle is shown in Fig.~\ref{fig:0D}B.
+The corresponding limit cycle is shown in Fig.~\ref{fig:0D}C.